Kelsey Graham by Kelsey Graham

 • The psoas major, one of the strongest hip flexors, originates at the lumbar spine.
 Sitting can shorten this muscle, putting chronic stress on the low back.

-• The gluteal muscles, which are the powerful hip extensors, become lengthened and weak, known as “glute amnesia.”
-These muscles are then unable to do their job in regular activities of daily living, forcing other muscles, such as those in the low back, to compensate.
+• The gluteal muscles, which are powerful hip extensors, become lengthened and weak—a condition known as “glute amnesia.”
+These muscles are then unable to do their job in regular activities of daily living, forcing other muscles, including those in the low back, to compensate.

-While avoiding sitting altogether is unrealistic, specific exercises can help to minimize your chance of developing LBP.
-Here are five effective lower back bodyweight exercises you can do anywhere to ward off LBP.
+While avoiding sitting altogether is unrealistic, specific exercises can help counteract the effects of prolonged sitting and minimize your chance of developing LBP.
+Here are four effective body-weight exercises you can do anywhere to ward off LBP.

 Plank